determined-ai/determined/docs/manage/users-remote.rst

 Determined lets you manage users and user provisioning remotely.
-Remote user provisioning lets you include and synchronize any information about the user stored in your IdP such as their username, groups, and display name.
+Remote user provisioning lets you include and synchronize any information about the user stored in your IdP such as their username, display name, and groups.
 Once configured, you can manage remote users without having to manually modify the users or update them via SCIM.
 Each time the remote user accesses Determined, their information is synchronized.